Glen Croe

-Glen Croe (Gleann a' Chrò) is a glen in the heart of the Arrochar Alps on the Cowal Peninsula, in Argyll and Bute, Scotland.
+Glen Croe (Gleann a' Chrò) is a glen in the heart of the Arrochar Alps in Argyll and Bute, Scotland.
 The glen is surrounded by large and rugged mountains characterised by huge boulders.
-The glen is within the Loch Lomond and The Trossachs National Park.
+The Croe Water flows through the glen and into Loch Long.

 Geography

 Glen Croe is located to the north west of Loch Lomond and Loch Long, draining into the latter.
 At the head of the glen is the pass leading to Glen Kinglas.
-The A83 road runs the length of the glen, passing the viewpoint known as Rest & Be Thankful.
+The A83 road runs the length of the glen, passing the viewpoint at Rest & Be Thankful, at the west of the Glen.
 Glen Croe is situated entirely within the Argyll Forest Park in Cowal.
 The glen is also within the Loch Lomond and The Trossachs National Park.

 The mountains on either side are: